Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 A look at the Princeton Review LSAT lesson plan

-In fact, we found the 5 books to be so comprehensive and detailed that they were almost too much to digest.
+In fact, I thought the prep books were so comprehensive and detailed that they were almost too much to digest.
 There is simply a massive amount of info packed into them.

-When combined with Princeton Review’s high-quality online content and in-classroom coursework, the books provide the structural backbone to virtually guarantee you the best score possible.
+When combined with Princeton Review’s high-quality online content and in-classroom coursework, the books add a ton of value.

 Blueprint LSAT Live Online

+Study Materials: This is a close call as Blueprint and Princeton Review are both major players in the LSAT prep course space, and provide excellent lessons and coursework.
+I think the flow and structure of the study materials is effective and well-designed with both courses.
 Overall, there is simply not much difference in the quality of the course material between the two, with the exception of Blueprint’s video lessons.
-As noted above, the videos are a masterful teaching tool in their presentation, conceptual format, and ability to hold your attention.
+As noted above, the videos are an amazing teaching tool in their presentation, conceptual format, and ability to hold your attention.
 For this reason alone, we give the nod to Blueprint.

-Price – Price is always one of the primary criteria in evaluating any prep course.
-While both companies’ self-paced, on demand packages go for around $800, Princeton’s course options with live classes are slightly more affordable.
+Price: Price is always one of the primary criteria in evaluating any prep course.
+While both companies’ self-paced, on demand packages are reasonably priced, Princeton’s course options with live classes are slightly more affordable.
 Advantage – Princeton Review.

-Books – Again, advantage – Princeton Review.
-Both Blueprint and Princeton provide excellent hard copy textbooks that accompany and compliment their coursework.
+Books: Again, advantage – Princeton Review.
+Both Blueprint and Princeton provide excellent hard copy textbooks that accompany and complement their coursework.
 The books for both are detailed, thoughtfully written and closely track the core curriculum.
 What gives Princeton the edge is the thoroughness in the presentation of the course material.
 No stone is left unturned, every possible problem type and concept intricately analyzed.

-User Experience & Interface – Not close, advantage – Blueprint.
-We found Blueprint’s user experience and Dashboard interface to be at the head of the class.
+User Experience & Interface: Not close, advantage – Blueprint.
+We found Blueprint’s user experience and dashboard interface to be at the head of the class.
 It’s professional, sleek, and seamlessly moves through all the coursework and resource components.
-In contrast, although functional and practical, we found Princeton’s user interface to rather pedestrian.
+In contrast, although functional and practical, I found Princeton’s user interface to rather pedestrian.

-Extra Resources – Although not covered above, both Blueprint and Princeton Review offer students other included resources.
+Extra Resources: Although not covered above, both Blueprint and Princeton Review offer students other included resources.
 Overall, we found Princeton’s additional resources is be a little thin, containing only the course syllabus, problem explanations and book corrections.
-In contrast, Blueprint boasts an impressive set of supplementary materials, including, but not limited to, simulated proctored exams, daily online review sessions and office hours with a Blueprint instructor, and a personalized study plan.
+In contrast, Blueprint boasts an impressive set of supplementary materials, including simulated proctored exams, daily online review sessions, office hours with a Blueprint instructor, and a personalized study plan.
 Not close, advantage – Blueprint.

-Online Content Access Period – The Princeton Review prep courses come with 12 months of access, whereas with Blueprint, it varies by course from 5 months to 12 months.
-Therefore, Princeton Review is the clear winner in this category.
+Online Content Access Period: The Princeton Review prep courses come with 12 months of access, whereas with Blueprint, it varies by course from 4 months to 12 months.
+Therefore, Princeton Review is the winner in this category.

-Refund Policy & Score Guarantees – This category has many moving parts for both Blueprint and Princeton Review, depending on a variety of variables and course selection.
+Refund Policy & Score Guarantees: This category has many moving parts for both Blueprint and Princeton Review, depending on a variety of variables and course selection.
 Overall, however, both have higher score and money back guarantees, with certain qualifiers.
 The terms are technical and a little different for each.
 Also, each company does have a refund policy, but again, the terms and criteria vary by course selection.
-And the winner is – tie (they both have excellent attorneys who wrote the refund and score guarantee policies).
+And the winner is – tie (they both apparently have excellent attorneys who wrote the refund and score guarantee policies 😉).

-All in all, our team gives Blueprint the slight edge due to their engaging video lessons and smartly structured learning modules.
+All in all, we give Blueprint the slight edge due to their engaging video lessons and smartly structured learning modules.

 FAQ